 Prometheus is a powerful tool for monitoring Kubernetes (and other) environments, but it’s not without faults.
 Below are some of the most common challenges you might encounter when using this tool.

 - Long term storage—Prometheus offers local storage but is not designed for long term storage.
-If you choose to keep metrics for a long period, you can severely degrade your query performance.
-To avoid this, you need to either use recording rules to segment your metrics data or you can integrate a distributed database, like Thanos or Cortex.
+If you choose to keep metrics for an extended period, you can severely degrade your query performance.
+To avoid this, you need to either use recording rules to segment your metrics data, or you can integrate a distributed database, like Thanos or Cortex.

-StackPulse has a native integration with Prometheus and allows DevOps, R&D and SRE teams to take the next step and codify operational processes that will take place when an alerting rule identifies a situation that requires response.
-Implementing smart auto-scaling, collecting troubleshooting information and notifying relevant role-players or performing automatic remediation steps – all this and more can be done fully within the DevOps Lifecycle paradigms when using Prometheus in combination with StackPulse.
+StackPulse has native integration with Prometheus and allows DevOps, R&D, and SRE teams to take the next step and codify operational processes that will take place when an alerting rule identifies a situation that requires a response.
+Implementing smart auto-scaling, collecting troubleshooting information, and notifying relevant role-players or performing automatic remediation steps - all this and more can be done fully within the DevOps Lifecycle paradigms when using Prometheus in combination with StackPulse.